 Determined to rise above his modest roots in India, Daas earned his bachelor’s degree in architecture at Jawaharlal Nehru Technological University, India, with an A.P.
 Riding Club Gold Medal in 1990.
 That same fortitude led him to immigrate to the United States, earning a master’s of architecture in urban design from Kansas State University, and an executive doctoral degree in higher education management from the University of Pennsylvania.

-Today, Daas is the Chairperson of Indiana’s only state-supported Department of Architecture at Ball State University since 2008, also serving two years concurrently as the inaugural Emerging Media Fellow of the university’s Center for Media Design.
+Daas previously served the Chairperson of Indiana’s only state-supported Department of Architecture at Ball State University since 2008, also serving two years concurrently as the inaugural Emerging Media Fellow of the university’s Center for Media Design.
 Under his leadership the department has come to be widely known for excellence in digital fabrication and social justice in design.
 He teaches courses in design thinking, innovation methods, advanced digital fabrication, and leadership.

 Prior to joining Ball State, Daas served as the Associate Dean for Academic Affairs and Research of the College of Architecture at the University of Texas at San Antonio, and as a Visiting Assistant Professor at Kansas State University.
 He also worked with professional firms in Chicago and Kansas City (Gould Evans Goodman Associates).
 At the University of Texas at San Antonio, he helped grow the college enrollment by 285% in three years while simultaneously increasing selectivity from open admissions to 60%.
 Faculty research productivity grew by 800%.